Visit safely, without masks

 Increased face-to-face social engagement via video calling was shown in an OHSU medical study to reduce social isolation and halve depression risk.

 A second OHSU study showed that increased face-to-face conversation increased cognitive function (brain health) after 6 weeks of 30-minute daily video calling.

 I need help with Skype

-To use Skype, you will need a Wi-Fi connection or a mobile Internet data connection.
-Skype uses only a little Internet data.
-There are no call costs or subscriptions needed for Skype-to-Skype calls.
+To use Skype, you need a Wi-Fi connection or a mobile Internet data connection.
+Skype uses only a little Internet data and has virtually no impact on performance or battery life.
+No call costs or subscriptions are needed for Skype-to-Skype calls.